name-snrl/nfh/templates/nixos-configuration/README.md

 but also to create modules to do so.
 This makes your system even more modular.
 It also take care of `system` stuff.
 More information can be found [here](https://flake.parts/).
-I've added some simple usage examples see `./modules/flake-parts`.
+I've added some simple usage examples see `modules/flake-parts`.

-Now let's create your first configuration or migrate an existing one to **nixos-ez-flake**!
+Now let's create your first configuration or migrate an existing one to **nfh**!

 # You already have a configuration

 Let's start with one configuration.

-- Move the modules specific to this NixOS configuration to the `./modules/nixos/configurations/host-name` directory.
+- Move the modules specific to this NixOS configuration to the `modules/nixos/configurations/host-name` directory.
 Now rename this directory to the desired hostname.
 The directory name will be used to define the `networking.hostName` option, so you should remove this option from your configuration.
 - If `hardware-configuration.nix` was created a long time ago and does not contain the `nixpkgs.hostPlatform` option, I would recommend recreating it